 When you woke up one morning and decided to start a business you probably didn’t think too much about creating a brand or what it was.

-If you’re like the most of us, defining and discovering your brand was a rocky experience at first; a lot of trial and error and some embarrassing graphics.
+If you’re like most of us, defining and discovering your brand was a rocky experience at first; a lot of trial and error, and some embarrassing graphics.

 I hear you.

-The word brand may be a noun, but it isn’t one thing.
+The word brand may be a noun, but it isn’t just one single thing.
 Nor is it really a physical thing.

-A brand is the culmination of feelings that people feel when they interact with your business.
+A brand is the culmination of feelings and thoughts that people feel/have when they interact with your business.